Digital, Ear or Temporal Thermometer?

 It's best to wipe dry baby's forehead before measuring to

-avoid wrong readings, as she may be a bit sweaty.
+avoid wrong readings, especially if it's hot or if she's a bit sweaty.

 For young babies (under 1 year old, some say 3 years), results may not